COLORADO–Cascading waterfalls are a staple to Colorado views. These Colorado Historic Hot Springs Loop waterfalls are a scenic treat.

-The 720-mile trek known as the Colorado Historic Hot Springs Loop is an incredible journey through Colorado terrain, leading to several of the state’s most healing waters.
+The 720-mile trek known as the Colorado Historic Hot Springs Loop is one of the best Places to Day Trip in Denver, an incredible journey through Colorado terrain, leading to several of the state’s most healing waters.
 Along the way, visitors can seek out the scenic beauty of waterfalls, which are sprinkled throughout the loop—cascading as symbols of strength, tranquility, and natural majesty.
 Check out these falls.

 - Fish Creek.
 One of the most popular destinations around Steamboat Springs are the fresh, rushing waters spilling into Fish Creek Canyon from the 280-foot Fish Creek Falls.
 After a brief ¼ mile hike, visitors can gaze into the majesty of the lower falls, while a more moderate trek leads to spectacular views, heightened by the upper section.
 Fish Creek Falls roars most in the spring thanks to the snowmelt, though the clear water in the late summer and the icy face in winter make for an all-season stop.